Search for a place

 Tynninghame, vil., Whitekirk and Tynninghame par., Haddingtonshire, on river Tyne, 2 miles NE. of East Linton; P.O.; 1 mile NE. is Tynninghame House, seat of the Earl of Haddington.

-Tyninghame is now part of East Lothian district.
-Click here for graphs and data of how East Lothian has changed over two centuries.
-For statistics about Tyninghame itself, go to Units and Statistics.
+Tyninghame is now part of EAST LOTHIAN Council.
+Click here for graphs and data of how EAST LOTHIAN has changed over two centuries.
+For statistics about Tyninghame itself, go to Statistics.

 GB Historical GIS / University of Portsmouth, History of Tyninghame in East Lothian | Map and description, A Vision of Britain through Time.